alecerio/NeuralCasting/README.md

 5. In *config/config.yaml*, update the settings:

 - *name*: the name of the project you want to build (for example, if name is *dummy* and you compile to C code, the generated files will be *dummy.c* and *dummy.h*).
-- *repo*: the path where you cloned the repository.
+- *repo*: the path where you cloned the repository (for example */home/repo/NeuralCasting/*).
-- *workdir*: the work directory where you want to generate temporary and output files when you build the neural network.
+- *workdir*: the work directory where you want to generate temporary and output files when you build the neural network (for example */home/my_workdir/*).

+Inside the *workdir* directory, create two folders:
+- temp_path
+- output

 ## Usage